195-Patika-Dev-Paycore-Net-Bootcamp/assignment-4-erensapci/README.md

 # assignment-4-erensapci

-# Cluster Algorithm For Grouping Nearest Container
+# Cluster Algorithm For Grouping Nearest Containers

 * In this project, a project in which the closest containers are grouped by making use of the k-means algorithm, which is one of the clustering algorithms, has been implemented.